By Nancy · Last updated: July 26, 2026

 Co-production agreements are being used to create high-quality content that appeals to both Canadian and international audiences.
 These agreements are beneficial for both content creators and IPTV providers.

-Global Content Licensing Strategies
+Global Content Licensing Approaches

 IPTV providers are adopting global content licensing strategies to offer a diverse range of international content to their subscribers.
 This approach helps to attract and retain subscribers who are looking for a wide range of content options.